-Technology is a powerful tool that can empower people to achieve more, yet few realise that with every benefit that technology brings, it can also enable negativity, especially in the digital space.
-It is becoming commonplace to see hate speech, negative comments and alternative facts being posted and circulated online, and this in turn, has an adverse impact on reputations, privacy, relationships and in extreme cases, physical safety.
+Technology is the great equalizer, yet few realize that with every benefit that technology brings, it can also enable negativity.
+In the digital space, for example, it is becoming the norm to see hate speech, negative comments and alternative facts, and more so in a way that impacts reputations, privacy, relationships and in extreme cases, physical safety.

 Today on Safer Internet Day (SID), Microsoft is challenging people around the world to embrace “digital civility” and treat each other with respect and dignity online.
-While this may sound simple, findings from a new Microsoft survey showed that people are concerned about the tone and consequences of online interactions, and are worried that risks will increase in the future.
+It may sound simple, but a new Microsoft survey shows people are concerned about the tone and consequences of online interactions and they’re worried risks will increase in the future.

-Results from the survey showed that an individual has experienced an average of 2.2 online safety risks out of the 17 included in the survey, and the top five online risks experienced are:
+Results showed that an individual has experienced an average of 2.2 online safety risks out of the 17 included in the survey.
+The top 5 online risks are:

 - Unwanted contact